Frequently Asked Questions

 How does payment work?

-• 90% payable 14 days before treatment
+- The remaining 90% is payable no later than 14 days before your scheduled treatment date.

 Can I use finance to spread the cost of treatment?

-Yes.
+Absolutely.
 Eligible patients may be able to spread treatment costs through Klarna financing, helping make private healthcare more manageable.

-What does the initial payment cover?
+What does the Initial Payment cover?

 Is there a cooling-off period?